nikogura/nikogura.com/IAM-Beyond_AWS.md

         http://169.254.169.254/latest/meta-data/iam/security-credentials/fargle/

-I neved did work out which tools wanted a trailing slash, and which didn't.
+I never did work out which tools wanted a trailing slash, and which didn't.
 Some simple testing showed that both variants were in play.
 Sometimes, when presented with a fork in the road, you just take it.

 As long as *something* answers on that IP and path with some AWS-ish looking output, you're good to go.